Designed with

 Article by article.

-lynox only sends conversation context to the AI provider.
+lynox only sends the conversation context the LLM actually needs to the AI provider.
 No bulk data export, no background sync.
+If you want finer-grained scoping, tools can be feature-flagged off.

 CLOUD Act

 The CLOUD Act lets US authorities request data from US companies — regardless of where the data is stored.
-This affects every US-headquartered SaaS you use.
+This affects every US-headquartered SaaS in your stack.

 Give this page